MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 <div>
 ```

+(Notice that I included an `edit` link for each of the rooms.
+They won't work until we implement our _edit_ and _update_ actions, which we'll do a little further down the page.)

 Now we need to set up our `index` controller action in `routes/rooms.js`.
-(Remember that, by default, Express calls its controller files 'routes' files, and we'll sometimes switch between saying 'controller' and 'routes').
-Replace the `.get('/', ...)` function with:
+Replace the existing `Rooms index` action with:

 ```Javascript
 // Rooms index
 router.get('/', (req, res, next) => {